|Winter - January|

 The program is recognised by the Society of Engineers Australia, providing professional recognition in the field of engineering in Australia and globally.
 This recognition ensures that graduates from this course are admitted, on application, to the grade of Graduate Membership of Engineers Australia.

 UOW Australia is a member of the Group of Eight (Go8) Deans of Engineering and Associates, in recognition of its being among the top Australian engineering faculties.
-This achievement is a direct result of world class reputation in teaching and research.
+This achievement is a direct result of our world-class reputation in teaching and research.

 Energy Institute (EI)